 … it can be seen that the Vairocana shrine is just to the South of Akshobhya’s.
 In this meditation, the practitioner visualizes himself at the east as Akshobhya in non-dual state with Sparshavajri/Mamaki.
 In the completion stage, the practitioner as Akshobhya/Sparshavajri is in the centre of the mandala and looks to the east to realize that Vairochana is present in no-dual state with Saptalochana, who is represented in the northeast shrine.
 Thus, for part of the meditation, Vairochana is actually on the east and his shrine is appropriately physically located there on the Mahachaitya.

-Vairocana Buddha is one of the five Tathagatas symbolizing all pervasive wisdom (Suvisuddha dharma dhatu jnana) i.e. knowledge free from all kinds of obscuration.
+Vairocana Buddha is one of the Five Tathagatas symbolizing all-pervasive wisdom (Suvisuddha dharma dhatu jnana) i.e. knowledge free from all kinds of obscuration.
 Vairocana Buddha is placed generally in the sanctum of the stupa.
 But Vairocana Buddha in Swoyambhu is placed between Akshobhya and Ratna Sambhava.
-Vairocana Buddha resides always in the Akanistha heaven that is the center of the stupa.
+Vairocana Buddha always resides in the Akanistha heaven that is the centre of the stupa.

-Vairocana Buddha is white in colour and his hands are held against his chest with the tips of thumb and forefinger of each hand joined displaying Bodhyanga mudra known as Dharmachakraparvartana Mudra.
-The Vehicle of Vairocana Buddha is a pair of lions symbolizing lions roar of dharmadhatu jnana terrifying all wrong views.
+Vairocana Buddha is white in colour and his hands are held against his chest with the tips of thumb and forefinger of each hand joined displaying Bodhyanga Vehicle mudra known as Dharmachakraparvartana Mudra.
+The vehicle of Vairocana Buddha is a pair of lions symbolizing lions roar of Dharmadhatu jnana terrifying all wrong views.
 The female consort of Vairochana Buddha is Vajradhatvishwori.
-She is represented in the center of the Vajra Mandala as the eliminating and as powerful as Thunderbolt.
+She is represented in the centre of the Vajra Mandala as the eliminating and as powerful as Thunderbolt.